Bahrain approves registration for Sinopharm COVID-19 vaccine

 The Bahrain statement said the kingdom had participated in Phase III trials of the approved vaccine and had previously authorised it for emergency use to frontline professionals.

-It did not clarify whether approving it for registration meant that it would now be available to the general public.

-Bahrain, which earlier this month granted emergency use authorisation for the Pfizer/BioNTech COVID-19 vaccine, had said on Dec.
-10 that it would provide COVID-19 vaccine for free for all citizens and residents.
+Bahrain earlier this month granted emergency use authorisation for the Pfizer/BioNTech COVID-19 vaccine.

-In fellow Gulf Arab state Kuwait, the Ministry of Health on Sunday granted emergency use authorisation for the Pfizer/BioNTech vaccine, state news agency KUNA said.
+In fellow Gulf Arab state Kuwait, the health ministry on Sunday granted emergency use authorisation for the Pfizer/BioNTech vaccine, state news agency KUNA said.

 Our Standards: The Thomson Reuters Trust Principles.